-- Certain types of sexual assault, including sexual abuse of a child
+- Certain types of sex offenses, including sexual abuse of a child

-In addition to the above, on September 1, 2017, a new law went into effect in Texas — SB 998 — removing the statute of limitations on criminal cases that involve the exploitation of a child, the elderly and disabled individuals.
+In addition to the above, on September 1, 2017, a new law went into effect in Texas — SB 998 — removing the limitations period on criminal cases that involve the exploitation of a child, the elderly and disabled individuals.

-For crimes that do have a statute of limitations, sometimes the time limit can be put on hold.
+For crimes that do have a statutory limitations, sometimes the time limit can be put on hold.
 For example, the limit may be suspended for time the accused is absent from the state.

 Statute of Limitations and Criminal Defense